 The problem with seemingly contradictory scriptures is never with what God has inspired to be written, it is always with people's perspective or understanding of what has been written or with how it has been translated or interpreted from the original writing.

-Consider this for a moment: If God is a God of truth who cannot lie, and he has said that he inspired and instructed his prophets, servants, and apostles to record all that is his sacred word, there cannot be any errors, lies, or contradictions in his originally inspired written word.
+Consider for a moment that if God is a God of truth who cannot lie, and he has said that he inspired and instructed his prophets, servants, and apostles to record all that is his sacred word, there cannot be any errors, lies, or contradictions in his originally inspired written word.